singuerinc/www/src/content/2015-02-20-singuerinc-overlay-app.md

 priority: "priority-2"
 ---

 Overlay is an open source application I have developed.
-In the beginning it was just for fun, but rapidly it became a main tool in my daily work.
+In the beginning it was just for fun, but rapidly it became a main tool in my daily workflow.

 It functionality is quiet basic but powerful.
-Like an onion paper, Overlay displays an image over another application.
+Like an onion paper, Overlay displays an image over any application.

-The main purpose of Overlay is to help the user with a guide, making simpler to achieve a pixel perfect design.
+The main purpose of Overlay is to help the user with a guide, making simple to achieve a pixel perfect design.

-I have written it in ActionScript, but I'm thinking about porting into Javascript.
+Initially I develop it in ActionScript, but I have ported it to Electron (Javascript+React).

 Would you like to contribute?
 Take a look at the GitHub repository:
 <a href="https://github.com/singuerinc/overlay" target="_blank" rel="noopener">https://github.com/singuerinc/overlay</a>